 In 2018, our state implemented the South Carolina Industrial Hemp Program where 20 licenses were granted to applicants so they could each grow up to 20 acres of hemp.
 These numbers were set to increase to 40 licensees with 40 acres each in 2019 and 2020.
 However, in 2019, the program was repealed, and the ability to grow hemp in South Carolina is no longer limited to the 40 licenses or number of acres.
 So, growing hemp is now fully legal in South Carolina.

-Criminal Lawyers in Charleston
+Criminal Lawyer in Mt Pleasant & Charleston

 If you need help regarding a charge of possession of marijuana or other criminal charges, contact Futeral & Nelson today for a free and confidential consultation.